smulokere/Stanley-Mulokere-medical-insurance--ML-Project/README.md

 -Interpret findings and identify key cost drivers

--Dataset Description and Feature	Description
+Dataset Description and Feature	Description

 -Age of the insured individual